-I spent time in Zion as part of my recent Bryce/Zion visit.
+I have made two trips to Zion, the first as part of a trip to Zion and Bryce Canyon in late April.
 I visited the Zion Canyon on my way to Bryce and then the Kolob Canyon area on the way back.
 Total mileage starting and ending in St George of around 320 miles.
 Not a bad drive, especially spread over seven days.
 This loop over state routes 9, 89, 20 and I-15 allowed for a stop by Red Canyon, near the entrance to Bryce and Snow Canyon in St George, in addition to my primary destinations.
-For more about Bryce Canyon, please check out my Bryce Canyon field report.
+For more about Bryce Canyon, please check out my Bryce Canyon field report

 I stayed at Zion Lodge in the canyon itself.
 It’s a dramatic location with towering mountains on all sides, but it doesn’t buy much from a photographic light perspective - the valley itself has very few good sunrise and sunset locations.
 Assuming I make another visit, I will likely look at the less expensive accommodation in Hurricane just outside the park entrance.